la2050/archive/_projects/2016/llcf-adventure-playground-embracing-play-discovering-passions-and-creating-community.md

 project_image: >-
   https://skild-prod.s3.amazonaws.com/myla2050/images/custom540/7260306494741-team91.JPG
 project_video: 'https://www.youtube.com/embed/3NWi_lmKGzs?rel=0&amp;showinfo=0'
-project_description: >-
+project_summary: >-
-  We intend to construct an Adventure Playground, taking advantage of the vacant space that used to occupy a school on our campus.
-The playground will extend from the already existent community garden and encompass a center for learning about arts, building, and gardening as well as incorporating free play areas for children to explore.
-We hope that this outreach will connect with children and families of the neighborhood to create a safe environment to learn and emphasize the importance of play.
+  We intend to reintroduce play into the community by constructing an Adventure Playground that will create a safe environment for families to explore and grow, facilitating a sense of harmony.
 project_is_collaboration: 'Yes'
 project_collaborators: 'D. Santana Architect Firm; Department of Children, Family Services'
 project_areas: